Connecticut Department of Social Services

 Child Support Enforcement Services

-Total child support collections for SFY 2006 were $290.9 million, an increase of $6.8 million over SFY 2005.
-This figure includes $194.2million that was collected and sent to families not receiving public assistance; $1.9 million of current support that was sent through to families receiving assistance; and $44.1 million retained by the state for repayment of assistance benefits.
-Another $33.9 million was collected for families not requesting child support services from the state, but whose court-ordered support goes through the state disbursement system; and $18.7 million was collected and sent to families in other states.
+Total child support collections for SFY 2005 were $284.1 million, an increase of $13.9 million over SFY 2004.
+This figure includes $191.6 million that was collected and sent to families not receiving public assistance; $1.9 million of current support that was sent through to families receiving assistance; and $43.1 million retained by the state for repayment of assistance benefits.
+Another $31.0 million was collected for families not requesting child support services from the state, but whose court-ordered support goes through the state disbursement system; and $18.2 million was collected and sent to families in other states.

-Child support efforts that involve other state and local agencies include: the Paternity Registry and Voluntary Paternity Establishment Outreach program, which works with the Department of Health and hospitals; employer reporting of all newly-hired employees; the arrears adjustment program which works with the fatherhood sites, and the Partners Executive Council, which includes representatives from all the child support cooperating agencies and works to improve the child support program.
+Child support efforts that involve other state agencies include: the Paternity Registry and Voluntary Paternity Establishment Outreach program, which works with the Department of Health and hospitals; employer reporting of all newly-hired employees; a bilingual outreach and education effort, which provides child support information in both English and Spanish; and the Partners Executive Council, which works to improve the child support program.

 Legislative, regulatory and procedural changes have encouraged non-custodial parents to become more involved with their children, with a special emphasis on more effective arrears management.
 Some of the efforts were the following: